CallieSardina/Simulation/README.md

 ## Overview

 We are creating a simulation for testing AC, SmallAC, BAC, and SmallBAC algorithm performance over a synchronous, lossy network.
+Thus far, I have set up a simulation for sending and receiving messages (via queue), simulating the loss by having a set probability that a message will be dropped.

 ### Functions
 #### simulation